In versions M5_CoreMP135_debian12_20240507

 fdisk /dev/mmcblk0

-# View the current partition
+# View current partitions

 Command (m for help): p